|

 if you are so inclined.
 Steel liners with polished white bone scales.

-About 9 inches long open. #KNLO $16.00 each |
+This style is similar to some early French styles.
+About 9 inches long open. #KNLO $14.00 each |

 |